-In the U.S.A., boomerangers from all over the country converge on the Mall in Washigton, D.C. for an annual competition sponsored by the Smithsonian Institute Resident Associates.
-This springtime event combines a throwing tournament with a workshop featuring lectures, films, and carve-it-yourself boomerang-making.
+In the U.S.A. boomerangers from all over the country converge on the

+Mall in Washington, D.C., for an annual competition sponsored by the Smithsonian Institute Resident Associates.
+This springtime event combines a throwing tournament with a workshop featuring lectures, films, and carve-it-yourself boomerang making.
 The intriguing collections of rare boomerangs at the Natural History Museum and the Air and Space Museum are added attractions for the participants.

 Though the boomerang-slinging rivalry is keen, a lighthearted mood prevails at the contest.
-The tournament rules include one borrowed from the Mudgeeraba Emu Riding and Boomerang Throwing Association of Australia which typifies the goodhumored atmosphere: "Decisions of the judges will be final unless shouted down by a really overwhelming majority of the crowd present.
-Abusive and obscene language may not be used by contestants when addressing members of the judging panel, or, conversely, by members of the judging panel when addressing members of the judging panel, or, conversely, by members of the judging panel when addressing contestants (unless struck by a boomerang)."
-A favorite challenge to the competitors is to circle the Washington Monument with a boomerang toss, an exercise only possible at dawn-before the guards report for duty.
+The tournament rules include one borrowed from the Mudgeeraba Emu Riding and Boomerang Throwing Association of Australia which typifies the good-humoured atmosphere: "Decisions of the judges will be final unless shouted down by a really overwhelming majority of the crowd present.
+Abusive and obscene language may not be used by contestants when addressing members of the judging panel, or conversely, by members of the judging panel when addressing contestants (unless struck by a boomerang)."
+A favourite challenge to the competitors is to circle the Washington Monument with a boomerang toss, an exercise only possible at dawn-before the guards report for duty.

-Ben Ruhe, prime mover of this yearly "Throw-in," is the compiler of boomerang statistics for the Guinness Book of World Records.
+Ben Ruhe, prime mover of this yearly "Throw-in" is the compiler of boomerang statistics for the Guinness Book of World Records.
 Considered by many "the world's foremost authority on boomerangs," Ben wouldn't miss the fun on the Mall, which he calls a "corroboree," for anything.
-Herb Smith, of Sussex, England, holder of the world's record distance throw (114.8 yards), also shows up, as do many government notables and hundreds of spectators.
+Herb Smith of Sussex,

+England, holder of the world's record distance throw (114.8 yards), also shows up, as do many government notables and hundreds of spectators.